 Don’t forget to repair those creaky, non-lockable interior doors while you’re at it.
 You know, the ones that are warped from the heat or cold, sticking and swelling in their frames?
 They’re not directly exposed to the elements, so you’re more likely to be able to repair worn-out interior doors rather than replace them altogether.

-Average Cost: About $220 to repair each door.*
+Average Cost: About $75 to $125 to repair or replace each door.

 19. Spruce Up the Second Bathroom

 Not every remodel has to be on a grand scale, especially when you have a budget to stick to.
 Smaller jobs like refreshing the caulk, ditching frosted glass for clear doors and updating fixtures can really tune up an extra bathroom — and that little bit of work could be all that your second bathroom needs for a new lease on life.

 Average Cost: Sticking to fixtures and cabinets on the affordable end of the spectrum can keep your bathroom remodel cost to around $2,500.